#63 π 796. Rotate String π§ π

 No amount of rotation on s can turn it into goal.

-πŸ› οΈ Solution Approaches
+π οΈ Solution Approaches

-πŸ‘Ά Basic Solution (Intuitive Approach)
+πΆ Basic Solution (Intuitive Approach)

 The most intuitive way to solve this is by rotating the string s manually and checking if it ever matches goal.

-3. Repeat until we either find a match or exhaust all possible rotations.
+sby moving its first character to the end, and check if this equalsgoal. - Repeat until we either find a match or exhaust all possible rotations.

 This approach is straightforward, but it may not be optimal for larger strings.
-Let’s analyze its time complexity.
+Letβs analyze its time complexity.

-πŸ•’ Time Complexity of Basic Solution
+π Time Complexity of Basic Solution

 For each rotation, we compare s with goal, which takes O(n) time.
 If we perform n rotations, the overall time complexity becomes O(n^2).